 Some specifications seem inaccurate.

-When temperatures start to rise, we all need a little help keeping cool and comfortable at home.
+When temperatures start to rise, you'll need help keeping cool and comfortable at home.
 An air conditioner is an effective option, but it can be costly to operate.
 A fan may be a more economical and efficient choice, and when it comes to affordability and convenience, it’s hard to top the box fan.

 Box fans are one of the most common fan types available.
 If you want the right one for your home, you have to figure out the proper size, CFM, power settings, and other features that would make it most effective.